-I’m happy to welcome a guest to the blog today; someone you likely already know from past blogs as well our webinar series: Lynn Gaumer, J.D., our Senior Gift Planning Consultant.
+I’m happy to welcome a guest to the blog today; someone you likely already know from past blogs as well our webinar series: Lynn M. Gaumer, J.D., our Senior Gift Planning Consultant.
 After ten years at Stelter, Lynn has been a partner in an incredible number of estate plans.
 She has great insight into the planned giving donor’s mindset.

 Lynn has seen a lot of successful estate plans…and also seen many planning pitfalls.

 Nathan: Hi Lynn! thanks for joining me.
 Let’s talk about common mistakes in estate planning.

 Q: What estate planning mistakes do you see most often?

 Lynn: This subject is important.
 It is estimated that more than two-thirds of Americans (68%) do not have a will.
 For those of us involved in estate planning, we need to understand what drives people to create an estate plan—or not to create one—so that we can offer assistance.